aurora-lm/aurora-lm.github.io/src/content/posts/about_us.md

 category:
   - One
 tags:
-  - AuroraLM
+  - Aurora-M
 pubDate: 2025-01-01
 cover: https://raw.githubusercontent.com/aurora-lm/aurora-lm.github.io/main/assets/images/about_us/aurora-lm-logo.png
 coverAlt: About Us
-author: AuroraLM Team
+author: Aurora-M Team
 ---

 AuroraLM is a collaborative effort led by open source collaborators especially [OntocordAI](https://www.ontocord.ai/) to create completely permissive AI stack for building Multimodal lanrge Language Models.
 Create a model and dataset aligned with the laws of nations and policies.
 Developing such a model opens doors for research into creating AI systems that comply with the laws and policies of specific nations, companies, and regions.